Seahorse

 Be a responsible diver

-• master a perfect buoyancy to avoid touching anything underwater
+• Master a perfect buoyancy to avoid touching anything underwater

 • Do not touch coral and take any marine life